Javac-g/Functional-Interfaces.-Lambda/README.md

 Create the static field cons of type Consumer and assign it the lambda expression that takes an array of doubles as a parameter and changes it using the next rule: all values that are greater than 2 should be multiplied by 0.8, and other values should be multiplied by 0.9.

-Also implement a static method getChanged(...) that takes an array of doubles as a first parameter and Consumer implementation as a second.
+Also, implement a static method getChanged(...) that takes an array of doubles as its first parameter and a Consumer implementation as its second parameter.
 The method should return an array changed by the second parameter.

-The getChanged(...) method should not change initial array.
+The getChanged(...) method should not change the initial array.

 Task 3

-Suppose, we have the next class Person:
+Suppose we have the following class Person:
 <pre>
 <code>
 class Person{